PR4S4D/restaurant-reviews-stage-3/README.md

 # Restaurants Review Stage 3

-This project has been developed for Udacity MobileWebSpecialist nanodegree.This application shows the restaurants review.
+This project has been developed for Udacity MobileWebSpecialist nanodegree.This application shows the restaurants reviews.
+Also, you can add the restuarants to your favorites.
+Add you reviews to a restaurant even when you are offline.

 ## Getting Started